techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/checklist_deadlines_user-stories.md

 ### Exploration, deadline --> 12 Jan '24
 - 🍔 1.
 A point-by-point description of all requirements.
-- 🍔 2.
+- 🚧 2.
 A point-by-point overview of all assumptions.
-- 🍔 3.
+- 🚧 3.
 An overview of all services that will be used.

 ### Presentation V1.0 progress --> 26 Jan '24
 - ➖ A 10-minute presentation / demonstration of my progress on app V1.0.

 ### V1.0, deadline --> 02 Feb '24
 - 🚧 1.
 IaC code for the network and all components.
+    - 🍔 VPC
+    - 🍔 EIP
+    - 🍔 Internet Gateway
+    - 🍔 Route Tables
+    - 🍔 Subnets
+    - 🍔 NAT Gateway
+    - 🍔 Associate Route Tables with "Network Devices"
+    - 🍔 NACLs
+    - 🚧 NACL rules
-- ➖ 2.
+- 🚧 2.
 IaC code for a web server and all supplies.
+    - ➖ Key Pair ?
+    - ➖ Security Group
+    - ➖ Instance
+    - ➖ EBS volume
+    - ➖ User data
+        - ➖ as a file??
+    - ➖ Security Group rules update
+    - ➖ NACL rules update
+    - ➖ Database
+    - ➖ ...
+    - ➖ ...
+    - ➖ ...
 - ➖ 3.
 IaC code for a management server with all the necessities.
 - ➖ 4.
 IaC code for a script storage solution.
 - ➖ 5.
 IaC code for encryption facilities.
 - ➖ 6.
 IaC code for backup facilities.
+    - ➖ Data lifecycle manager for ec2 instances??
 - ➖ 7.
 Documentation for using the application.
 - ➖ 8.
 Configuration for an MVP deployment.